 A role assignment is the process of attaching a role definition to a user, group, service principal, or managed identity at a particular scope for the purpose of granting access.
 Access is granted by creating a role assignment, and access is revoked by removing a role assignment.

 The following diagram shows an example of a role assignment.
 In this example, the Marketing group has been assigned the Contributor role for the pharma-sales resource group.
 This means that users in the Marketing group can create or manage any Azure resource in the pharma-sales resource group.
 Marketing users do not have access to resources outside the pharma-sales resource group, unless they are part of another role assignment.

 You can create role assignments using the Azure portal, Azure CLI, Azure PowerShell, Azure SDKs, or REST APIs.
-You can have up to 2000 role assignments in each subscription.
+You can have up to 2000 role assignments in each subscription and 500 role assignments in each management group.
 To create and remove role assignments, you must have

 Microsoft.Authorization/roleAssignments/* permission.
 This permission is granted through the Owner or User Access Administrator roles.

 So what happens if you have multiple overlapping role assignments?
 RBAC is an additive model, so your effective permissions are the addition of your role assignments.
 Consider the following example where a user is granted the Contributor role at the subscription scope and the Reader role on a resource group.
 The addition of the Contributor permissions and the Reader permissions is effectively the Contributor role for the resource group.
 Therefore, in this case, the Reader role assignment has no impact.